research

 My research focuses on decision making in Principal–Agent interactions.
 Principal–Agent interactions are ubiquitous, but enforceable, complete contracts between them are not.
 It is natural to ask how the strategic environment in which the Principal and Agent interact can be structured so that they reach efficient outcomes even in the absence of a complete contract.
 This theme cross-cuts areas within economics, psychology, and the cognitive and decision sciences.
 I also think this research bears in significant ways on socially important issues like gender inequity in wages and compensation, how women are perceived and how they perceive themselves in bargaining and negotiation environments.

-Alessandra Cassar and I received a $300K NSF award from Decision, Risk and Management Sciences, Economics, and the Science of Broadening Participation (SES#1919535 “Gender Differences in Willingness to Compete – Incentive Mechanism Effects”) through 2023!
+Alessandra Cassar and I received a $300K NSF award from Decision, Risk and Management Sciences, Economics, and the Science of Broadening Participation (SES#1919535 “Gender Differences in Willingness to Compete – Incentive Mechanism Effects”).
 Our federally supported research has been published in Evolution and Human Behavior and in the Proceedings of the National Academy of Sciences – see below.
-It also received local, national, and international media attention.
-We have a new paper that appeared 11/28/22 in Philosophical Transactions of the Royal Society B, a special issue Cooperation among women: Evolutionary and cross-cultural perspectives edited by Stephanie Fox, Brooke Scelza, Joan Silk and Karen Kramer!
+It has also received local, national, and international media attention.
+For an overview, please see our 2022 paper in Philosophical Transactions of the Royal Society B, a special issue Cooperation among women: Evolutionary and cross-cultural perspectives edited by Stephanie Fox, Brooke Scelza, Joan Silk and Karen Kramer.
 Download a flier with information on all the articles.

 I was selected to present this research at UArizona’s Wonder House at SXSW March 2023!
 Click here for coverage and the talk.